Giddaluru

 Giddaluru is a town in the Prakasam district of the Indian state of Andhra Pradesh.
 It is the mandal headquarters of the Giddaluru mandal in Markapur revenue division.
-It was part of kurnool district till 1969 later it was merged into Prakasam district in 1970.
-Till 2008 it was under Nandyal parliament segment after delimitation it was moved to Ongole MP segment.
-Giddalur is also known as "3 zilla la muddu bidda " because during the Britishers rule it was in kadapa district later moved to kurnool then in 1970 merged in prakasam district.
-Giddalur is the only constituency in coastal districts which has Rayalseema culture,slang and traditions.
+It was part of kurnool district till 1969.
+Later, it was merged into Prakasam district in 1970.
+Till 2008, it was under Nandyal parliament segment and after delimitation, it was moved to Ongole MP segment.

+Giddalur is also known as "3 zilla la muddu bidda " because during the Britishers rule it was in kadapa district, later moved to kurnool then in 1970 it was merged in prakasam district.
+Giddalur is the only constituency in coastal districts which has Rayalseema culture, slang and traditions.
 Giddalur town has good transport connectivity to Nandyal, Markapur, Podili, Ongole, Kurnool, Kadapa.

 Geography

 Giddaluru is located at 15.3500°N 78.9167°E, and is surrounded by the Nallamala Forest in southern India.

 Demographics

 As of 2011, Giddaluru has a population of 35,150, including 17,728 men and 17,422 women, and children between the ages of 0 and 6 make up 9.8% of the total population.
 The literacy rate of Giddaluru city is 79.71%, which is higher than the state average of 67.02%.

 The majority of inhabitants practice Hinduism (80.78% of the population as of 2011), though Giddaluru also has a sizable Muslim population (17.5% in 2011) and much smaller Christian and Sikh Minorities.